The Post just released this interview with me about my top 5 sex hacks for loving the penis you have!

 So the goal isn’t to love the penis you have DESPITE its size; the goal is to love the penis you have because every size has pros and cons.
 Speaking personally, I remember there were times in my life that I felt sexually inadequate with my 5.6″ penis, and I thought that women wouldn’t desire or be satisfied by me.
 Overcoming those challenging insecurities and gaining sexual confidence has profoundly changed my life.

-So I hope to be able to help all penis-havers experience those same kind of feelings about their bodies!
+So I hope to be able to help all people with penises experience these same kind of feelings about their bodies!